fasoeu/level-logger/readme.md

 logger.warn(11); // output: 11
 logger.error(12); // output: 12

-var logger = new LevelLogger('w,e'); // warn and error outputs only are enabled logger.warn('This is a warning!');
+var logger = new OWM('w,e'); // warn and error outputs only are enabled logger.warn('This is a warning!');
 logger.log('This log is ignored!'); // this outputs nothing logger.error('This is an error!');